-Peanut butter, as an occasional treat, is safe and healthy for dogs.
+Peanut butter dental stick for dogs, as an occasional treat, is safe and healthy for dogs.
 However, too much can lead to dog obesity.
 It can also cause dogs to develop health complications such as pancreatitis.

 To figure out the perfect amount of peanut butter to give your dog and how often you can provide it, there are a few things you can do!